Amerzone: Critical reviews

 The game was generally positively received at the time.
 The presentation was ubiquitously praised: the visuals were called "magnificent" and "amazing", and frequently compared to those of Myst, although some complained of excessive pixelation.
 The cutscenes were praised for high video quality.
 The storyline and atmosphere were called "very good", "interesting and well-developed" and "sublime", with some critics drawing comparisons to Jules Verne novels.
 The linearity of the narrative drew criticism, however.

 More divisive was the difficulty: some welcomed it for keeping players from getting stuck, while others complained that it made the game too simple and end too soon.
 There were also occasional complaints that the point-and-click interface was cumbersome or awkward.
 The sound design was the most criticized aspect of the game: the limited music was deemed repetitive and poor.
 A few reviewers were positive about the ambient sound effects.

 The game also received some attention from mainstream publications such as Télérama and Libération, both giving extremely positive reviews.

 Awards

 Amerzone won the Pixel-INA prize for games at the 1999 Imagina festival in Monaco.
 Sokal attributes the game's commercial success to this accolade.

 Legacy

 The game has been cited as one of the finest examples of French computer adventure games.
 In 2003, Benoît Sokal would borrow the logo and name of his new company, White Bird Productions, from the game.
 Amerzone is occasionally referenced in his later games, most notably the Syberia series.
 Amerzone is collected with the first two Syberia installments as the Syberia Collection, which was released in October 2009.

+A remake of the original game for PlayStation 5, Windows and Xbox Series X/S was released on 24 April 2025.